slry/cas-setup/README.md

 - `ansible_host` set to the address of the server
 - `ansible_user` set to the user to use during the installation (has to be root or a sudoer)
 - `domain` to the domain name or the IP address of the server
+- `install` is a dictionary to select which services will be installed

 #### Enable HTTPS
 If `schema` is set to `https`, it will handle the request of a Let's Encrypt certificate (which will automatically accept its [TOS](https://letsencrypt.org/repository/)) and create a cron job for the renewal.\